meccaLeccaHi/meccaLeccaHi.github.io/projects.md

 </section>

 > You can find most of my work on [GitHub](https://github.com/meccaLeccaHi).
 Several posts on my [blog](blog/) are also related to these projects.
-> Please feel free to leave a comment below.

 ---

 ### Face-morphing -- ***Spring 2016***